doomemacs/doomemacs/README.md

 git clone --recursive https://github.com/hlissner/emacs.d ~/.emacs.d
 cd ~/.emacs.d
-make          # installs plugins via cask and generates autoloads make compile  # optionally byte-compiles everything
+make          # installs plugins via cask and generates autoloads
 ```

+And to optionally byte-compile everything:

+`make compile  # optionally byte-compiles everything`

 ## Features

-To get a picture of what's in NARF check out:
+To get a picture of what's in here, check out:

 * **[The Caskfile](Cask)**: contains a list of all the installed plugins, and to find where
   they're configured.
 * **[init.el](init.el)**: lists all the loaded modules
 * **[private/my-bindings.el](private/my-bindings.el)**: most of the custom keybinds
 * **[private/my-commands.el](private/my-commands.el)**: available custom ex commands

-It's true, I've spent _too much time_ fighting Emacs, trying to make it more vim-like.
-I'm
-just stubborn.
-Here is a little of what to expect from NARF:

 ### Basic